ohmp/james-project/src/adr/0031-distributed-mail-queue.md

 servers should be a good starting value.
 Only increasing the count of bucket is supported as a configuration update as decreasing the bucket count might result in some buckets to be lost.
  - **updateBrowseStartPace** governs the probability of updating browseStart upon dequeue/deletes.
-We recommend choosing a value guarantying a reasonable probability of updating the browse strat every few slices.
+We recommend choosing a value guarantying a reasonable probability of updating the browse start every few slices.
 Too big values will lead to uneeded update of not yet finished slices.
 Too low values will end up in a more expensive browseStart update and too browse iterating through slices with all their content deleted.
 This value can be changed freely.